Air quality and the discharge of air contaminants are regulated at the Federal, Provincial and Metro Vancouver levels.

 The regulation of emissions from industrial, commercial and institutional stationary sources aims to minimize emissions, thereby avoiding adverse health impacts and environmental degradation.

-The Non-Road Diesel Engine Emission Regulation Bylaw No. 1161, 2012 (PDF), aims to reduce diesel emissions from industrial and construction machines, as emissions of diesel soot (particulate matter) are responsible for 67% of the lifetime cancer risk from air pollution in Metro Vancouver.
+The Non-Road Diesel Engine Emission Regulation Bylaw 1329, 2021 aims to reduce diesel emissions from industrial and construction machines – “diesel soot” (particulate matter) emissions are responsible for 67% of the lifetime cancer risk from air pollution in Metro Vancouver and are linked to several serious heart and lung diseases.
+The bylaw specifies requirements for registration, labelling, low-use, emission reduction measures; prohibits operation of never registered NRDE at points in time; restricts opacity and idling; and sets fines for contraventions.

-What operations and activities are affected by air quality?
+What operations and activities are affected by air quality regulations?

-Learn which UBC operations and activities are affected by air quality regulation, and what you need to do to maintain compliance.
+Learn which UBC operations and activities are affected by air quality regulations, and what you need to do to maintain compliance.

 -

-- UBC’s Campus Energy Centre and Power House boilers, as well as the Biofuel Research & Demonstration Facility, have to comply with the National Pollutant Report Inventory requirements and report Criteria Air Contaminants (CAC) emitted from these facilities to Environment Canada.
+- UBC’s Campus Energy Centre and Power House boilers, as well as the Biofuel Research & Demonstration Facility, have to comply with the National Pollutant Report Inventory requirements and report common air contaminants emitted from these facilities to Environment Canada.

-- UBC needs to comply with The Greenhouse Gas Reduction Target Act (GGRTA) greenhouse gases reduction targets and with the Carbon Neutral Government Regulation (2008), and report and offset its GHG emissions through the MOE annually.
-These requirements are managed through the UBC Climate Action Plan by the Sustainability office.
+- UBC needs to comply with The Greenhouse Gas Reduction Target Act (GGRTA) greenhouse gases reduction targets and with the Carbon Neutral Government Regulation; and must report and offset its GHG emissions through the Ministry of Environment & Climate Change Strategy annually.
+These requirements are managed by the Campus & Community Planning Sustainability group via the UBC Climate Action Plan.

-- The Metro Vancouver Air Quality Management bylaw 1082 (PDF) general pollution prevention clause apply to all UBC’s activities and operations.
-The bylaw permit requirements apply to the Bio-fuel Research and Demonstration Facility (BRDF); the Power House was grandfathered for these requirements.
+- The Air Quality Management Bylaw 1082, 2008 general pollution prevention clauses apply to all UBC’s activities and operations.
+The bylaw permit requirements apply to the Bioenergy Research Demonstration Facility (BRDF).

-- Non-Road Diesel Engine Emission Regulation Bylaw No. 1161, 2012 (PDF), applies to owners and operators of non-road diesel fueled engine with a capacity of 25hp and above and restricts the exhaust opacity and idling of all non-road diesel engines at that capacity.
-It does not apply to emergency generators or other stationary machines operated only in the case of emergency, or to machines used in agriculture.
-Find out more from the Non-Road Diesel Engine Regulatory Program
+- The Non-Road Diesel Engine Emission Regulation Bylaw 1329, 2021 applies to owners and operators of non-road diesel fueled engines with a capacity of 25 hp and above and restricts the exhaust opacity and idling of all non-road diesel engines at that capacity.
+It does not apply to emergency generators or other stationary machines operated only in case of emergencies, or to machines used in agriculture.
+Find out more from the Non-Road Diesel Engine Regulatory Program.

-What is the National Pollutant Release Inventory (NPRI) and UBC’s most current NPRI report?
+What is UBC’s most current National Pollutant Release Inventory (NPRI) report?

+The Canadian National Pollutant Release Inventory (NPRI) collects and publishes information about substances that may pose a risk to the environment and health.
 The NPRI is used for identifying and monitoring sources of pollution and developing indicators for air, land, and water quality.
-Under this legislation, the university provides Environment and Climate Change Canada with an annual report of air emissions from UBC Utilities.
-Also refer to Environment Canada’s Criteria Air Contaminants and related pollutants.
+Under this legislation, the University provides Environment and Climate Change Canada with an annual report of air emissions from UBC Utilities.
+The substances of interest are known as Part 4 Criteria Air Contaminants (CACs) and Part 5 Speciated Volatile Organic Compounds (VOCs), commonly released from combustion sources that can cause or contribute to air issues such as smog and acid rain.

-View the most recent NPRI annual report summary for criteria air contaminants released by the UBC Bioenergy Research & Demonstration Facility (BRDF) and Campus Energy Centre (CEC).
+View the most recent NPRI annual report summary for CACs released by the UBC Bioenergy Research Demonstration Facility (BRDF) and Campus Energy Centre (CEC).
+Note: the bolded values in the BRDF column show contaminants above threshold values, which require reporting.
+UBC voluntarily reports for the CEC.